tabearunzheimer/smart-mirror/website.README.md

     ```bash
     npm run docker-build
     ```
-    This will use the `Dockerfile` in the `scripts/docker/` directory to build the image and tag it as your-angular-app.
+    This will use the `Dockerfile` in the `scripts/docker/` directory to build the image and tag it as tabea-runzheimer/smart-mirror.

 1. Build the Docker Image (using Docker Compose):